KnowageLabs/Knowage-Documentation/chapter_3/security_management/document.rst

 Register an analytical document
 -----------------------------------

 There are two different ways to create a new document on Knowage Server.
 The first option involves Knowage Studio: within it you can simply click on **Deploy** and the document window will open with pre-filled options.
-Please note that Knowage Studio can be used to create Birt or Dashboard document only.
+Please note that Knowage Studio can be used to create Birt document only.

 .. note::
     **Deploy a document from Knowage Studio**